sensei-hacker/inavwiki/Navigation-modes.md

 To deal with oscillations you can try lowering your "nav_alt_p", "nav_vel_p", "nav_max_climb_rate", and "nav_manual_climb_rate".

-Climb rate is calculated form the readings of the accelerometers, barometer and – if available – from GPS (“set inav_use_gps_velned = ON”).
+Climb rate is calculated form the readings of the accelerometer, barometer and – if available – from GPS (“set inav_use_gps_velned = ON”).
 How strongly the averages of these noisy signals are taken into account in the estimation of altitude change by iNAV is controlled by
 - set inav_w_z_baro_p = 0.350
 - set inav_w_z_gps_p = 0.200
 for vertical position (z) and
 - set inav_w_z_gps_v = 0.500
 for vertical velocity.
-Too high “iNAV_w_z_baro_p”will make ALTHOLD nervous and too low will make it drift so you risk running into the ground when cruising around.
+Too high “iNAV_w_z_baro_p” will make ALTHOLD nervous, and too low will make it drift so you risk running into the ground when cruising around.
 Using GPS readings for vertical velocity allows for a lower weight for baro to make ALTHOLD smoother without making it less accurate.

 // TODO: explain remaining relevant settings

 ### b) Using ALTHOLD with an airplane (fixed wing, fw):
 As for multicopters, iNAV is not intended to use ALTHOLD controller in anything but ANGLE mode.
 iNAV controls pitch angle and throttle.
 It assumes that altitude is held (roughly) when pitch angle is zero.
 If plane has to climb, iNAV will also increase throttle.
-If plane has to dive iNAV  will reduce throttle and glide.
+If plane has to dive, iNAV will reduce throttle and glide.
 The strength of this mixing is controlled by “nav_fw_pitch2thr”.
 Set board alignment in such a way that your plane is flying level both in "PASSTHROUGH" and in "ANGLE", when you don't touch the sticks.

 iNAV’s parameters for fixed wing: